CIS700-Procedural-Graphics/Project2-Distribution/README.md

 #### main.js description

-1. Created a Icosahedron geometry, which when sub-dived approximates a sphere really well.
+1. Created a spline curve using four control points, which defines the high level look of a birds wing.

-2. Using this approximated sphere and a custom material 'color_Material', I created a sphere mesh, that was added to the scene.

-3. The color_Material contains multiple uniforms (including multiple textures that will be used with different image samplers), that will be passed too the shader to control various aspects.
-Some of these uniforms were also added to the GUI to increase interactivity.
-   'color_Material' also holds the creates its own fragment and vertex shaders (all Materials in nodejs do).
+2. I then generated a bunch of feathers at various points along the curve.

+3. The feather_Material shader contains a uniform that allows us to dynamically change the color of the feathers.

+4. The GUI parameters are all applied to  control aspects of feather generation and wing shape determination.
+This necessitates that atleast a few, such as number of feahers, result in the removal of all objects from the scene and overall feather group, to be added again with new properties.

-4. All the GUI parameters and uniforms used by the shader are updated to create a dynamic looking scene in 'function onUpdate(framework)'
+5. All the GUI parameters updated to create a dynamic looking scene in 'function onUpdate(framework)'

 #### Shaders

-##### Vertex Shader

-1. The Vertex shader deals with the actual Noise function, using which we deform the position, of that vertex along it's surface normal.

-2. The noise function is a multi-octave noise function, that utilizes a simple hash function to map a 3D point to some unique noise value.
-The noise function also makes use of a cosine interpolation and smoothing stage to give a less jittery and smooth noise output.

-3. The noise output is just a float value that scales the normal of that vertex and adds this scaled normal to the vertex position.

 ##### Fragment Shader

-1. The fragment shader utilizes a flag to determine which image sampler, if any, is to be used to create a colorful deformed sphere at every timestep.
+1. The fragment shader utilizes the uniform color passed in to color in fragments